ROSETTA STONE charge on bank statement: what it is and how to verify it

 Ranked by likelihood based on this charge type

-1A Rosetta Stone monthly subscription renewed automaticallyMost likely
+1A Rosetta Stone subscription renewed automaticallyMost likely

 2A longer prepaid plan or Lifetime product was purchased